 You will learn how to derive equations of motions for complex systems in a consistent and systematic way.
 There is no specific application area, however the course will include examples of aircraft, helicopters, satellites, wind turbines and robots.
 However the knowledge gained can be applied to any field of engineering which requires an understanding of analytical mechanics.

+This makes this an ideal course for anyone who is working in simulation environments, robotics, aerospace, mechatronics, mechanical and biomedical applications.
 The course suits aerospace, mechanical and civil engineers, researchers or students for whom understanding theory of analytical mechanics and applying it (using MATLAB, Mathematica, Maple or any other programming language) will contribute to their work tasks or level of expertise.

 "Nothing is particularly hard if you divide it into small jobs" (Henry Ford)